 It has 2-large sections called – the left and right lobes; each made of 1000s of lobules.
 The lobules are connected to small ducts, which connect with larger ducts to eventually create the hepatic duct.
 Hepatic duct further transports the bile (greenish fluid that aids in breaking down fats and eliminates wastes in body) secreted by the liver cells to the duodenum and gallbladder.
 Additionally, it utilizes bile to ward off bilirubin from the blood.
 “Biliru” what, you said?
 Bilirubin is a substance, which come from the breaking of hemoglobin in dead red blood cells.
 Bilirubin increased content results in jaundice – yellowing of skin and all mucous membranes, which includes the eyeballs where the yellowing is detected earliest and easily – a red flag of several liver diseases.

 Liver does 3-major things – make proteins, help digest food and eliminate bad stuff.
 All the blood that comes to small intestines flows via the portal vein into the liver, thus all of the nutrients we consume have to pave through the gauntlet of the liver prior to passing to the heart for generalized distribution.

-How big is your liver?
+How large is the liver?

-Your liver weighs approx 3.5 pounds.
+This gland weighs approx 3.5 pounds.
 It measures around 6.5 inches vertically, 8-inches horizontally and is 4.5 inches thick.